grommunio/grommunio-documentation/kb/searches.rst

 Outlook and g-web use different search filters (MAPI restrictions), so it is possible they yield different results.

-Default filter of Outlook (online mode):
+Default restriction of Outlook (online mode) for Inbox (22 conditions):

-* 22 properties across all message classes
+* 19 properties across all message classes
 	* 0037001fh PR_SUBJECT
 	* 0042001fh PR_SENT_REPRESENTING_NAME
 	* 0065001fh PR_SENT_REPRESENTING_EMAIL_ADDRESS